DIGITISER

 There was something so liberating about the freewheeling, go-anywhere, nature of Biffovision.
 Now The Weather had felt like the first step towards writing something for me, rather than for other people.
 Biffovision went all in - and Mark and Hartswood let us indulge whatever nonsense we could conceive of.
 When Beryl Vertue visited the set, I felt slightly self-conscious about the sheer lunacy.
 Then I remembered she used to work with Spike Milligan.

-NOW THIS HAPPEN
+NOW THIS HAPPENS

 The whole idea of the kids TV show structure came from Digitiser.
 We felt Digi worked because it had a framework that we were able to subvert; we wanted something like that.
 It was also my chance to pay homage to everything that I loved watching as a kid.
 Swap Shop, Grange Hill, Monty Python, Scooby Doo, and Doctor Who - Professor Derek Doctors was originally meant to be Dalek creator Davros.